deepakbhavsar43/Python-to-ML/14_01_2020_Multiprocessing/14_01_2020_Multiprocessing.md

 - The opposite of single threaded processes are multithreaded processes.
 These processes allow the execution of multiple parts of a program at the same time.
 These are lightweight processes available within the process

 ## Parallel programming in Python using Pool class
+- Another and more convenient approach for simple parallel processing tasks is provided by the Pool class.
+- There are four methods that are particularly interesting:
+	- Pool.apply
+	- Pool.map
+	- Pool.apply_async
+	- Pool.map_async
+- The **Pool.apply** and **Pool.map** methods are basically equivalents to Pythons in-built apply and map functions.
+-
 ## Reference Links
 ### Multiprocessing application development
 - https://www.geeksforgeeks.org/multiprocessing-python-set-1/